Phil Hancock: President, LSMF & Statistician, MCOA

 Nellie was a beautiful, dark red apricot.
 She was a small bitch but was put together well, and as it turned out, was a good breeder.
 When she turned two, we started researching stud dogs.
 In retrospect, we had missed out on the benefits of belonging to the mastiff community and the vast wealth of knowledge from the breeders who've done this for years.
 Still, we did the very best that we could with the resources at hand and chose a nice stud dog descended from the respected Pegasus kennel.
 From that breeding we were blessed with eleven delighful puppies.
 Kodi, Gumby, and Chuckwagon are from that breeding.

 Kodi was my pick of the litter to be my first show dog.
 Chuckwagon was our son's choice to be his dog and Gumby was the dog Phil wouldn't let me sell after they bonded when one of the puppies died on their one month birthday.
 At the time, we thought we were crazy for keeping three puppies.
-Now, we wouldn't trade one of them.
-We've learned from them that although mastiffs share distinct characteristics and traits, each one has a unique personality.
+Now, we wouldn't have traded one of them.
+We learned from them that although mastiffs share distinct characteristics and traits, each one has a unique personality.

 When Kodi was nine months old, I finally quit making excuses and went to my first conformation class.
 When he was eleven months old, we showed at the large show in Denver.
 Our first show out and Kodi won Best Puppy in Breed.
 Wow!
 We were hooked.
 Although no one with any sense ever recommends starting big, we went from the frying pan into the fire and decided to go to our first out of town show in Ft.
 Worth.
 Shortly after that, he and I made the trip to our first MCOA (Mastiff Club of America) National Specialty.
 By the end of that week, having managed to get through showing in front of the best of the best and not having irredeemably embarrassed ourselves, we were on our way.

 Kodi earned his AKC Championship and Grand Championship titles (100% Breeder/Owner handled), won the coveted "Best Bred By" award at the 2008 MCOA National Specialty, received an invitation to compete at the reknowned Crufts Dog Show in Birmingham, England, was invited to and competed in the prestigious AKC/Eukanuba National Championship in 2008 & 2009, was selected as a "Top 5" dog in the Tournament of Champions at the MCOA National Specialty in 2009, named Best of Breed multiple times in breed competition with limited showing (often placing over dogs rated in the top ten nationally), and received an Award of Merit at the Denver show standing next to some of the top dogs in the country.
-Through it all, Kodi's sweet nature carried through and we are just as proud of the CGC (Canine Good Citizen) certification he earned at the end of his name as we are the championship titles that preceded it.
+Through it all, Kodi's sweet nature carried through and we were just as proud of the CGC (Canine Good Citizen) certification he earned at the end of his name as we were the championship titles that preceded it.

 With the convenience of living in the city and the fact that we have more time at our disposal, we have been able to become more active in our dog related activities.
 We have had more opportunities to help rescue with transport, more chances to participate in activities with our friends, and the time to volunteer to serve our clubs.